Curtis Sagmoen found guilty of threatening sex worker with firearm - Salmon Arm Observer

 Curtis Sagmoen, 38, has been found guilty for one count of making threats with a firearm.

-Justice Alison Beames found the Falkland man guilty of disguising his face with intent to commit an indictable offence, use of a firearm during an indictable offence and possession of methamphetamine.
+Justice Alison Beames found the Silver Creek man guilty of disguising his face with intent to commit an indictable offence, use of a firearm during an indictable offence and possession of methamphetamine.

 Sagmoen was found not guilty of uttering threats and intentionally discharging a firearm.